Penguins in Cape Town – Boulders Beach Fees, Best Time (2026)

 • Cape Point Nature Reserve – Just a short drive away.
 Perfect for combining with a penguin visit.

-• Boat trips in False Bay – Seasonal whale watching, plus seals and seabirds.
+• Boat and kayak trips in False Bay – Seasonal whale watching, plus seals and seabirds.
+You can book a tour here.

 Where to Stay in Cape Town